awslabs/route53-dynamic-dns-with-lambda/Setup_Instructions.md

 * * *

-* Click on ‘Mapping Templates’ then ‘Add Mapping Template’
+* Click on ‘Body Mapping Templates’ then ‘Add mapping template’

 * Type ‘application/json’ in the ‘Content-Type’ field.

 * Click the check mark next to ‘application/json’

-* Click the pencil next to ‘Input Passthrough’

-* Select ‘Mapping Template’ from the pulldown.

 * Paste the contents of the ‘api\_mapping\_template’ file into the text field.

-* Click the check mark next to the ‘Mapping Template’ pulldown.
+* Click on 'Save'

 * * *